scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Change a creatures size, either doubling or reducing by half.
-When targeting an unwilling creature, they must make a Stamina save against your spellcasting.
+When targeting an unwilling creature, they must make a stamina save against your spellcasting.
 On fail, you choose if they are Enlarged or Reduced for the duration.
 This has no effect on Huge or larger creatures.

 - Enlarge: Your body doubles in all proportions, increasing your size by 1 level.
 You add 1 superior die to all strength skills, attacks and saves, and 1 terrible die to all dexterity skills, attacks and saves.
 Attacks you make deal an additional wound in damage.
 - Reduce: Your body halves in all proportions, decreasing your size by 1 level.
 You add 1 terrible die to all strength skills, attacks and saves, and 1 superior die to all dexterity skills, attacks and saves.
 Attacks you make replace all wounds dealt with wound dice.